 What is croup?

-Croup is a disease that causes swelling in the airways and problems breathing.
+Croup is a disease that causes swelling in the upper portion of the airway in the neck and problems breathing.
 Children with croup often have a high-pitched “creaking” or whistling sound when breathing in.
 This is called stridor.

 What causes croup?

 Croup is most commonly caused by a virus.
 It is sometimes, but rarely, caused by bacteria, allergies, or reflux from the stomach.
 Viruses that are known to cause croup are:

 Respiratory syncytial virus (RSV)